MAIF/otoroshi/manual/src/main/paradox/firstrun/run.md

 docker run -p "8080:8080" maif-docker-docker.bintray.io/otoroshi
 ```

-you can also pass useful args like
+You can also pass useful args like :

 ```
 docker run -p "8080:8080" otoroshi -Dconfig.file=/home/user/otoroshi.conf -Dlogger.file=./home/user/otoroshi.xml
 ```

-If you want to provide your own config file, you can read @ref:[the documentation about config files](../firstrun/configfile.md)
+If you want to provide your own config file, you can read @ref:[the documentation about config files](../firstrun/configfile.md).

-You can also provide some ENV variable using the `--env` flag to customize your Otoroshi instance
+You can also provide some ENV variable using the `--env` flag to customize your Otoroshi instance.

-The list of possible env variables is available @ref:[here](../firstrun/env.md)
+The list of possible env variables is available @ref:[here](../firstrun/env.md).

-You can use a volume to provide configuration like
+You can use a volume to provide configuration like :

 ```sh
 docker run -p "8080:8080" -v "/home/user/oto/conf:/usr/app/otoroshi/conf" maif-docker-docker.bintray.io/otoroshi
 ```

-You can also use a volume if you choose to use `leveldb` datastore like
+You can also use a volume if you choose to use `leveldb` datastore like :

 ```sh
 docker run -p "8080:8080" -v "/home/user/oto/data:/usr/app/otoroshi/leveldb" maif-docker-docker.bintray.io/otoroshi -Dapp.storage=leveldb